Simple, honest pricing

 What's the difference between Migration Pass and Pro?

 Migration Pass is a one-time 30-day purchase for engineers doing a single migration project.
-Pro is a monthly subscription for researchers who regularly convert MATLAB scripts as part of ongoing work.
+Pro is a monthly subscription for researchers who regularly convert MATLAB scripts.

 Which toolboxes are supported?